 Dispute Resolution & Grievances

 Please note: These policies are subject to UNC System policy modifications.
-Learn more.
+Visit the UNC Policy Manual and Code page of the UNC System website to learn more.

 EHRA Non-Faculty Employees

 - Complainants have 30 calendar days from the aggrieved incident to file the complaint.